-For students traveling to school by bus, a daily health screening must be conducted at home for every student prior to boarding the bus.
-Parents are asked to supervise their student(s) until they have been allowed on the bus.
+For students traveling to school by bus, parents are asked to supervise their student(s) until they are on the bus.
 Masks are required for all individuals at bus stops and on the bus.
 Students will have assigned seats and will be spaced out on the bus to provide physical distance.
-School buses will be cleaned and disinfected following health guidance and will be supplied with hand sanitizer.
+School buses will be cleaned and disinfected following health guidance.

 Student Schedules and Attendance